-The Investment Company Institute (ICI) is the leading association representing regulated investment funds.
-ICI's mission is to strengthen the foundation of the asset management industry for the ultimate benefit of the long-term individual investor.
+The Investment Company Institute (ICI) is the leading association representing the asset management industry in service of individual investors.
 ICI's members include mutual funds, exchange-traded funds (ETFs), closed-end funds, and unit investment trusts (UITs) in the United States, and UCITS and similar funds offered to investors in other jurisdictions.
-Its members manage \$32.0 trillion invested in funds registered under the US Investment Company Act of 1940, serving more than 100 million investors.
-Members manage an additional \$8.8 trillion in regulated fund assets managed outside the United States.
+Its members manage \$35.2 trillion invested in funds registered under the US Investment Company Act of 1940, serving more than 100 million investors.
+Members manage an additional \$9.4 trillion in regulated fund assets managed outside the United States.
 ICI also represents its members in their capacity as investment advisers to certain collective investment trusts (CITs) and retail separately managed accounts (SMAs).
-ICI has offices in Washington, DC, Brussels, and London and carries out its international work through ICI Global.
+ICI has offices in Washington DC, Brussels, and London and carries out its international work through ICI Global.

 Suggested citation: Investment Company Institute.
-2023.
+2024.
 Ten Important Facts About 401(k) Plans.
-Available at www.ici.org/files/2023/ten-facts-401k.pdf.
+Available at www.ici.org/files/2024/ten-facts-401k.pdf.

-Copyright $\ensuremath{\mathbb{C}}$ 2023 by the Investment Company Institute.
+Copyright © 2024 by the Investment Company Institute.
 All rights reserved.